minio/docs/source/operations/install-deploy-manage/decommission-server-pool.rst

 to the remaining pools in the deployment based on the ratio of free space available in each pool.

-When upgrading an older set of hardware, add the new hardware before decommissioning the old hardware.
-See :ref:`Expand a Distributed Deployment <expand-minio-distributed>` for details.

-Adding the new hardware first allows the decommissioning process to drain content into the new hardware.

 During the decommissioning process, MinIO routes read operations (e.g. ``GET``, ``LIST``, ``HEAD``) normally.
 MinIO routes write operations (e.g. ``PUT``, versioned ``DELETE``) to the remaining "active" pools in the deployment.